Takeaways from the Supreme Court arguments over whether Trump is ineligible to be president again - WTOP News

 WHAT’S NEXT?

 Going into the case, the prevailing view of legal experts was the Supreme Court would keep Trump on the ballot.
-That’s sense has grown now.
+That sense has grown now.

 What else the court decides will have major implications for both Section 3 and potentially other constitutional provisions.
 The justices all sounded skeptical of letting states decide Section 3.